akjalbani/aws-labs/index.md

 ## Welcome to AWS Labs
 ### I created these labs for learning purpose

 <h1 style="margin-left:0px;" id="Hide_your_IP_using_socks_proxy_on_AWS">Hide your IP using socks proxy on AWS</h1>
 <p></p>
-<p>SOCKS is an Internet protocol that exchanges network packets between a client and server through a proxy server.
+<p>Lab on SOCKS is an Internet protocol that exchanges network packets between a client and server through a proxy server.
 A SOCKS5 proxy is <b>an alternative to a VPN</b>.
 It routes packets between a server and a client using a proxy server.
 This means that your real IP address is hidden and you access the internet with an address provided to you by a proxy provider.</p>
 <p></p>
 <p>Requirments:</p>
 <p>1.
 Putty installed on your computer</p>